ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-state/index.md

 ## Save and Apply State {#save-and-apply}

-There are two API methods provided for getting and setting Column State. `columnApi.getColumnState()` gets the current column state and `columnApi.applyColumnState()` sets the column state.
+There are two API methods provided for getting and setting Column State. `columnApi.getColumnState()` gets the current column state and `columnApi.applyColumnState(params)` sets the column state.

 <snippet>
 // save the columns state